 (The band says you should pretend this is their first album.)

 From the introspective, lost-on-the-Autobahn yearning of “Ambition Sounds,” to the tape deck nostalgia of “Winter Radio,” to the stripped-down shoegaze of “Glen Riders,” the group’s ability to shift from mechanized pop to dreamier pastures, is seamless.
-A hell of a proper song cycle.

 Lyrically, the boys take to subject matter like alien journalists, disappearing into crowded clubs, smoking weed alone, driving endlessly, trying to break free of life’s big circles.
 Marriage, breakups, relocations, big losses, big wins, children, the new dawn… it’s all in here through that special, weird lens.